bernhardAxonIvy/doc/source/engine-guide/installation/standard-edition.rst

 Standard Edition
 ================

 It is recommended to read the Introduction chapter before installing an Axon.ivy Engine.
 The following list shows the necessary steps that are required to install and run an Axon.ivy Engine:

 #.
 Gather all the information you need:

    * The server platform the engine will be installed on.
    * The database system used to host the system database.
    * Order a licence file for your installation.
 You need to know the host name of the machine you want to install the Axon.ivy Engine on.
 More information about the licence can be found in the section Install a Licence of the Installation chapter.
    * If an integration with a web server is planned, then get all the necessary configuration information of the web server.
    * If an integration with an external security system is planned, then get all the necessary configuration information of the external security system (e.g. Active Directory or Novell eDirectory).
    * Ivy uses a bundled Elasticsearch server to search through Business Data.
 If the use of an external Elasticsearch server is planned, then get the necessary configuration information for it.
 When running an Axon.ivy Engine Enterprise Edition the use of an external Elasticsearch server is mandatory.
-See the Elasticsearch section in the “ivy.yaml” of the configuration directory.
+See the Elasticsearch section in the“ivy.yaml” of the configuration directory.

 #.
 Install all required operating systems, web servers and database systems.
 #.
 Install the Axon.ivy Engine